A Brief History of Hatfield Forest

 Early Medieval History

-Immediately prior to the Norman Conquest, in 1066, Hatfield Forest was owned by the King, Harold, and passed to William, after his victory.
+Immediately prior to the Norman Conquest, in 1066, Hatfield Forest was owned by the King, Harold, and passed to William, after his victory at the Battle of Hastings.
 It is mentioned in the Domesday Book of 1086.

 The royal hunting Forest was created by Henry I around 1100 - royal hunting rights remained until 1446.

 “Forest” defined an area where deer were kept for hunting, and a special law, Forest Law, applied.
 The word was introduced by the Norman rulers of England as a legal term denoting an uncultivated area legally set aside for hunting by feudal nobility.

 It did not mean a forest as we might understand today, with densely planted trees.
 Trees were merely co-incidental, subsidary to the main purpose of hunting.

 Fallow deer, originally from Sicily, also under Norman rule, were introduced.
 Their DNA can be found in the present day herd.